-Installment Payments in Public and Private Offerings

-Robert B. Robbins Pillsbury Winthrop Shaw Pittman LLP

-I. Regulation T.
+Installment Payments in Public and Private Offerings Robert B. Robbins Pillsbury Winthrop Shaw Pittman LLP I. Regulation T.

 Section 7(c) of the 1934 Securities Exchange Act (the "1934 Act") makes it unlawful for any broker or dealer "to extend or maintain credit or arrange for the extension or maintenance of credit to or for any customer" on any security in contravention of the margin rules adopted by the Federal Reserve Board (the "Board").
-Section 220.3(g) of the Board's Regulation T, issued by the Board pursuant to its regulatory authority under Section 7(a) of the 1934 Act allows brokers or dealers to "arrange for the extension or maintenance of credit to or for any customer by any person, provided the creditor does not willfully arrange credit that violates parts 221 [Regulation U] or 224 [Regulation X] of this chapter."
-Regulation T generally provides that a securities customer must pay at least 50 percent of the price of any "margin security" purchased.

-Securities which are not margin securities, including most securities issued in private offerings, may not be the subject of an extension of credit by a broker or dealer.
-Regulation T, however, does not prohibit a broker or dealer from arranging credit that does not violate Regulations U or X. Regulations U and X limit the credit (collateralized by securities) that may be extended by persons not brokers or dealers (and accepted by borrowers) for the purchase of margin securities.
-These regulations, however, do not similarly limit the extension of credit by persons not brokers or dealers for the purchase of non-margin securities.
+Section 220.3(g) of the Board's Regulation T,1 issued by the Board pursuant to its regulatory authority under Section 7(a) of the 1934 Act allows brokers or dealers to "arrange for the extension or maintenance of credit to or for any customer by any person, provided the creditor does not willfully arrange credit that violates parts 221 [Regulation U] or 224 [Regulation X] of this chapter."2 Regulation T generally provides that a securities customer must pay at least 50 percent of the price of any "margin security"3 purchased.4 Securities which are not margin securities, including most securities issued in private offerings, may not be the subject of an extension of credit by a broker or dealer.5 Regulation T, however, does not prohibit a broker or dealer from arranging credit that does not violate Regulations U or X. Regulations U and X limit the credit (collateralized by securities) that may be extended by persons not brokers or dealers (and accepted by borrowers) for the purchase of margin securities.6 These regulations, however, do not similarly limit the extension of credit by persons not brokers or dealers for the purchase of non-margin securities.7 A. Arranging for the Extension of Credit.